-The Home Instead Senior Care Foundation is stepping forward to champion a movement that infuses hope and optimism into the aging process.
-This effort is built on the mission and values that have made the Home Instead Senior Care network the industry leader it is today.
+The Home Instead Foundation is stepping forward to champion a movement that infuses hope and optimism into the aging process.
+This effort is built on the mission and values that have made the Home Instead network the industry leader it is today.

-The Home Instead Senior Care Foundation Endowment Fund was established in 2013.
+The Home Instead Foundation Endowment Fund was established in 2013.
 Through wise financial management, the interest earned through endowed gift income provides the financial support required to sustain the Foundation’s mission over time.
-Donors are encouraged to select the endowment impact area their gift will benefit.
-The impact areas include the following.
+Below is an overview of the impact areas the Foundation’s Endowment Fund is focused on.

 Alzheimer’s Disease and Other Dementias